KennethWussmann/lamDB/docs/faq.md

 ## Is it production-ready?

-If you keep the limitations in mind, yes.
+If you keep the limitations in mind, you can start small.
 LamDB uses Prisma and AWS - software that is already very well production ready and battle tested.
-LamDB is actually only some glue code with little caching and retry logic.
+LamDB is actually only some glue code to connect Primsa and AWS.

+To be able to give a definitive answer and say yes, I need more input and users that verify their use-cases.
+Let me know in issues of any problems.

 ## How does auto-scaling work?

 Just like AWS lambda, because it's running on it.
 The default setup is using single-writer, multi-reader.
 Means the default configuration is designed for read demand and lower writer throughput.
-That's to avoid merge conflicts with the SQLite database when multiple lambda instances want to write to the database.
+That's to avoid merge conflicts and data corruption with the SQLite database when multiple lambda instances want to write to the database.

 You don't need to worry about redirecting your writes or reads to a certain instance.
-The writer and readers are conveniently behind an extra proxy endpoint that takes care of routing reads and writes to the correct destination.
-It also takes care of write throttling.
+LamDB is taking care of everything in that regard.

 ## How can I access the database?